 What is and isn’t regulated can be confusing, and consumers can find it difficult to know what level of protection they have if things go wrong.
 New types of products and services can also create new types of potential harm.

 To support discussions about the perimeter, and to help clarify some of its complexities, we have published an annual perimeter report since 2019.

 This report explains what the perimeter is and how it applies.
 It discusses where we see the potential for harm linked with our perimeter and what we’re doing in response.
 It also highlights where we see gaps in the legislation and think our perimeter needs to change.

-We will formally discuss this report with the Economic Secretary to the Treasury (EST) later this year.
-The minutes of that discussion will be published, to help improve transparency about the actions being taken on the perimeter.
+We formally discussed this report with the Economic Secretary to the Treasury (EST) late last year.
+The minutes of that discussion have now been published, to help improve transparency about the actions being taken on the perimeter.